Esonic2/LiveSplit.SonicForcesOverclocked/README.md

 Autosplitter for Sonic Forces Overclocked

-Only supports any% at the moment
+No Episode Metal support at the moment

 Code by Jujstme, i only edited it to work better with Overclocked